dropseed/plain/bolt/jinja/README.md

 ## Settings

-Most Jinja customization happens in `jinja.py` at the root of your app or in `INSTALLED_APPS`.
+Most Jinja customization happens in `jinja.py` at the root of your app or in `INSTALLED_PACKAGES`.
 But if you need to further customize the environment, you can define your own callable which will be used to create the Jinja environment.